Eliasamani/daily-quote/README.md

 # DailyQuote

-DailyQuote is a mobile app built with React Native, Firebase, and TypeScript that delivers daily inspirational quotes to its users.
-Whether you need motivation, love quotes, or just a quick dose of inspiration, DailyQuote lets you browse by category, save your favorites, create your own quotes, and rate quotes from other users.
+DailyQuote is a mobile app built with React Native, Firebase, and TypeScript that lets you browse inspirational quotes on demand.
+Whether you need motivation, love quotes, or just a quick dose of inspiration, DailyQuote lets you browse by category, save your favorites, create your own quotes.
 ---
 ## To run the project locally:
 - Open a linux terminal in a folder.